-Eurovision 2023 tickets go on sale today as rumours rife about UK act – latest news
+Eurovision 2023 sells out as grand final tickets go in 34 minutes – latest news

-Eurovision 2023: Tickets for Liverpool shows go on sale today as rumours rife about UK act – latest
+Eurovision 2023: All Liverpool shows sold out as grand final tickets go in 34 minutes – latest

 Grand final will take place on 13 May, with tickets for nine live shows going on sale today

-Eurovision fans are gearing up to get their hands on tickets for the 2023 competition as they go on sale today.
+Eurovision fans are scrambling to get their hands on tickets for the 2023 competition after they went on sale.

 The 2023 Eurovision Song Contest will be taking place in Liverpool, after the UK stepped in to host the competition for reigning champions Ukraine.